Call us now:

 The eligibility for Smart Visa is restricted to foreign startup entrepreneurs who have completed the following requirements in accordance with BOI Announcement No. Por.
 5/2568:

-- Valid health insurance coverage is mandatory for the entire period of residence in the Kingdom, and said coverage must extend to the principal applicant, lawful spouse, and legitimate children.
-The applicant and accompanying dependents must not fall within the categories of prohibited persons under the Immigration Act.
+- The applicant must have valid health insurance that covers the entire stay in Thailand, including the spouse and legitimate children.
+The applicant and any dependents must not be listed under the prohibited persons in the Immigration Act.

 Application and endorsement process